kubedb/docs/docs/guides/redis/concepts/redis.md

 #### spec.podTemplate.spec.podPlacementPolicy

 `spec.podTemplate.spec.podPlacementPolicy` is an optional field.
-This can be used to provide the reference of the podPlacementPolicy
+This can be used to provide the reference of the podPlacementPolicy.
+This will be used by our Petset controller to place the db pods throughout the region, zone & nodes according to the policy.
+It utilizes kubernetes affinity & podTopologySpreadContraints feature to do so.

 #### spec.podTemplate.spec.imagePullSecret